openwebos/app-services/README.md

 app-services is used by:

-* core-apps-services https://github.com/openwebos/core-apps are the applications in Open webOS 1.0, that make use of the app-services.
+* core-apps - https://github.com/openwebos/core-apps - the applications in Open webOS 1.0.

 ## Limitations